District of Columbia Sales Tax

 If the due date falls on a weekend or holiday, returns will be considered timely when received by the next business day.

 A failure to file your return on time will result in a penalty of 5% of the tax due per month or fraction of the month, up to a maximum of 25%.
 Late payments also incur a 5% penalty per month, with a maximum of 25%.

-And that’s exactly where TaxTools comes it.
-This suite of software features various tools you can use to track your taxable purchases in Washington, DC and elsewhere.
-It will help ensure that you always add sales tax at the right rate, and that you can produce up-to-date reports complete with location data for all of your sales whenever you need to.
-It will also make it easier to file your returns and make payments to Washington, DC and other states on time and accurately, and it does all of this while also integrating smoothly with whatever ecommerce platforms you currently use.
+And that’s exactly where TaxTools comes in.
+This suite of tax calculator software features various tools you can use to track your taxable purchases in the District of Columbia.
+It will help ensure that you always add sales tax at the right rate and that you can produce up-to-date reports complete with location data for all of your sales whenever you need to.
+It will also make it easier to file your returns and make payments to Washington, DC, and other states on time and accurately, and it does all of this while also integrating smoothly with whatever eCommerce platforms you currently use.

-So, if you’re ready to start benefitting from all that TaxTools has to offer, click here to sign up for a free trial today.
+So, if you’re ready to start benefiting from all that TaxTools has to offer, click here to sign up for a free trial today.